sidliu2000/samsung-galaxy-chromebook/README.md

 <img src="chromebook-windows.png" alt="Chromebook Windows 11">

 Why?
 First of all, because I can! :) Secondly, it's for those occasions that Windows is the only supported option.
+I have been using Windows 11 VM for a while now.
+It runs quite well and stable and performance is quite good.

 Go into chroot by running: